mayuripansuriya/Challenge/readme.md

   - run the shellscript runit.sh >> sh runit.sh
   - If you are not able to run the script Go to the file and run all the commands one by one
+  - for some suggestion you can check
+  > databse.txt

  ### Task 2 (code review)